CloudBreadProject/1st-D.Camp-Offline-Camp/README.md

 # 1st-D.Camp-Offline-Camp
-This repo is 1st camp content repository of CloudBread team at D.Camp
+This repo is 1st offline camp content repo of CloudBread team at D.Camp